sebastian0119/symfony_charge_reproducer/README.md

 You will need connection to a database that contains some basic information; migrations for MariaDB / MySQL are included.

 The relevant route is `https://localhost:8000/charge/new` (with the built-in Symfony server).

+To reproduce, just add some information into the form and leave out any required field; the error message for the field(s) you left out will pop up at the beginning of the form.